fbpx

 • The location of the property

-• The likelihood of someone to be injured on the property
+• The likelihood that someone will get injured on the property

 • The severity of your injury